Microsoft SQL Server 2008 Reporting Services Courses

 Elements of this syllabus are subject to change.
 This instructor-led course teaches students how to implement a Reporting Services solution in an organization.
 The course discusses how to use the Reporting Services development tools to create reports, and how to use the Reporting Services management and administrative tools to manage a Reporting Services solution.
-2KO International Group provides IT & business training courses for learners of all levels, and is also a top-rated, certified supplier of online IT courses which are available internationally over the Internet, enabling 2KO students the opportunity to study courses online world-wide, to ensure the best training possible.
+2KO Africa runs instructor-led computer classes in 18 countries around the continent, as well as delivering internationally accredited online IT courses which are available internationally over the Internet, enabling 2KO students the opportunity to study courses online world-wide, to ensure the best training possible.

 This course is intended for information technology (IT) professionals and developers who need to implement reporting solutions by using Microsoft SQL Server 2008 Reporting Services.

 After completing this course, students will be able to:

 Describe SQL Server Reporting Services and its components.